 How to Use Charcoal Ashes

-Charcoal ash is a versatile garden amendment that you can use to address a wide range of needs.
+You can use charcoal ash in garden in a variety of different ways.
 Once you gather it from your grill, you can apply it to the soil, use it on your plants, and even toss it in your compost.

 Here are some of the most common ways gardeners utilize charcoal ash.